JAIJANYANI/Product-Recommender-Model/README.md

 ## Description
-Used item-item collaborative filtering to recommend new Items to a Visitor.
-The rationale behind using item-item collaborative filtering is as follows
+Used item-item collaborative filtering to recommend new Items to a Visitor